scotws/RISC-V-tests/README.md

 There is also some documentation:

-- An [introduction](docs/riscv_howto_syscalls.md) to accessing Linux
+- An [introduction](docs/riscv_howto_syscalls.md) to accessing Linux system calls via RISC-V assembler.

-system calls via RISC-V assembler.
+- A [very incomplete list](docs/riscv_linux_system_calls.md) of Linux system calls and how they are accessed in RISC-V assembler, with examples.

 - [Notes](docs/gnu_assembler_tips.md) on using the GNU GCC assembler for RISC-V.